stfc/PSyclone/examples/nemo/README.md

          -h, --help      show this help message and exit -o OUT_DIR      Destination directory for processed source files -s SCRIPT_FILE  PSyclone transformation script
-         -x              eXit immediately if PSyclone fails
+         -x              exit immediately if PSyclone fails

-   In addition to the command-line flags, the script itself has two variables that may be used to control its behaviour:
+   In addition to the command-line flags, the script itself contains two variables that may be used to control its behaviour:

    - `EXCLUDED_FILES`: list of filenames that will not have OpenACC directives added.
    - `PROFILE_ALL`: whether or not to add profiling instrumentation to every file, irrespective of whether the file is listed in `EXCLUDED_FILES`.

+   Finally, the precise invocation to use when running PSyclone may be specified by setting the `PSYCLONE` environment variable.
+If this is not set then `psyclone` must be in the user's PATH.

-2. `kernels_trans.py` is a PSyclone transformation script that adds OpenACC directives and puts fine-grained profiling instrumentation around any regions that haven't had OpenACC added.
+2. `kernels_trans.py` is a PSyclone transformation script that adds OpenACC directives and places fine-grained profiling instrumentation around any regions that haven't had OpenACC added.

 ## Example 1